nigradwohl/risk_booster/README.md

 * Ask others: good idea to shorten the checker?
 * Add links to wiki and tooltips
-* Conclusion; where can I find additional information?
+* Check whether we can skip more entries based on usin ptab and how we can determine this

 * look for press releases (maybe articles) to check if "efficacy" or "effectiveness" are used in another context than infections (e.g., mortality, hospital admissions)
   * https://www.thelancet.com/journals/lanres/article/PIIS2213-2600(23)00015-2/fulltext (effectiveness: hospitalization, mortality)